Public key infrastructure: Simple public key infrastructure

-Another alternative, which does not deal with public authentication of public key information, is the simple public key infrastructure (SPKI) that grew out of three independent efforts to overcome the complexities of X.509 and PGP's web of trust.
+Another alternative, which does not deal with public authentication of public key information, is the simple public key infrastructure (SPKI), which grew out of three independent efforts to overcome the complexities of X.509 and PGP's web of trust.
 SPKI does not associate users with persons, since the key is what is trusted, rather than the person.
 SPKI does not use any notion of trust, as the verifier is also the issuer.
 This is called an "authorization loop" in SPKI terminology, where authorization is integral to its design.
 This type of PKI is specially useful for making integrations of PKI that do not rely on third parties for certificate authorization, certificate information, etc.; a good example of this is an air-gapped network in an office.

 Decentralized PKI

-Decentralized identifiers (DIDs) eliminates dependence on centralized registries for identifiers as well as centralized certificate authorities for key management, which is the standard in hierarchical PKI.
+Decentralized identifiers (DIDs) eliminate dependence on centralized registries for identifiers as well as centralized certificate authorities for key management, which is the standard in hierarchical PKI.
 In cases where the DID registry is a distributed ledger, each entity can serve as its own root authority.
 This architecture is referred to as decentralized PKI (DPKI).